strawmelonjuice/hl-img.js/README.md

 ## Customization

-Before calling `hl-img.js`, you can declare some of it's options, if you don't, their defaults will be used.
+Before calling `hl-img`, you can declare some of it's options, if you don't, their defaults will be used.

 An example of how an custom configuration would look in HTML: